Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/04-create.md

 ~~~
 {: .output}

-> ## Two ways of doing the same thing
-> Using the shell to create a directory is no different than using a file explorer.
-> If you open the current directory using your operating system's graphical file explorer,
-> the `thesis` directory will appear there too.
-> While the shell and the file explorer are two different ways of interacting with the files,
-> the files and directories themselves are the same.
-{: .callout}

 > ## Good names for files and directories
 >
 > Complicated names of files and directories can make your life painful